dortania/Wireless-Buyers-Guide/types-of-wireless-card/mpcie.md

-So mini PCIe is most useful for users with older systems generally being pre-skylake as those systems don't have M.2 based wireless.
+So mini PCIe is most useful for users with older systems that don't have M.2 based wireless.
 With mini PCIe you have a couple of options:

 * Half Sized mini PCIe
 * Full sized mini PCIe